 I began the ornament by prepping the wood.
-I needed 3 zebra wood segments and 5 maple segments, plus one additional maple segment at each end from which I will cut a tenon.
+I needed 3 zebra wood strips and 5 maple strips, plus one additional maple piece at each end from which I will cut a tenon.
 (The tenon will be used to mount the ornament halves to the lathe, making it possible to hollow them out.)
 I cut the zebrawood and maple stock into 3 wide strips and planed them down to ⅝” thick.
-I then cut each segment 3 ¼ long.
-Figure 2 shows all the segments lined up in the correct order.
+I then cut each layer 3 ¼ long.
+Figure 2 shows all the laminates lined up in the correct order.

-Next, I glued two maple and two zebrawood segments together as depicted in Figure 3.
+Next, I glued two maple and two zebrawood strips together, as depicted in Figure 3.
 This will be the bottom half of the ornament.

-I then glued two maple and one zebrawood segments together to make the top half.
+I then glued two maple and one zebrawood piece together to make the top half.

 After the glue dried, I mounted the two halves on the lathe between centers, using the tailstock to force the two halves together.
 Note: there is no glue between the halves.
 I then turned the two halves into a 3” diameter cylinder, as shown in Figure 5.